 For the flu, a 50 percent vaccination rate would do the trick.
 But measles is one of the most transmissible diseases around, requiring a 92 to 95 percent vaccination rate to build herd immunity against it.
 One sick person with measles will, on average, infect 18 others.
 So we can’t afford to let a swelling number of people opt out of vaccinating their kids.

-“Vulnerable populations like pregnant women and younger children who are not eligible to be vaccinated rely on everybody else,” says Umair A. Shah, a doctor and public health researcher who serves as the executive director and local health authority for Harris County Public Health in Texas.
+“Vulnerable populations like pregnant women and younger children who are not eligible to be vaccinated rely on everybody else,” says Dr. Umair A. Shah, a physician and public health researcher who serves as the executive director and local health authority for Harris County Public Health in Texas.
 “We’ve taken our foot off the pedal with measles.”

 New York state agrees.
 In June, Gov. Andrew Cuomo signed a law banning any unvaccinated children from attending school unless they have a medical exemption.
 For the sake of public health, Cuomo said, religious vaccine exemptions are no longer allowed.